MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/operations-manager-activities.md

 ## Published data

 Published data is the foundation of a working runbook.
-It is the data produced as a result of the actions of an activity.
-This data is published to an internal data bus that is unique for each runbook.
+It's the data produced as a result of the actions of an activity.
+This data is published to an internal data bus that's unique for each runbook.
 Subsequent activities in the runbook can subscribe to this data and use it in their configuration.
 Link conditions also use this information to add decision-making capabilities to runbooks.

 An activity can only subscribe to data from the activities that are linked before it in the runbook.
-You can use published data to automatically populate the property values needed by activities.
+You can use the published data to automatically populate the property values needed by activities.

 Use published data as follows:

-1. Right-click the property value box, click **Subscribe**, and then click **Published Data**.
+1. Right-click the property value box, select **Subscribe**, and select **Published Data**.

-2. Click the **Activity** drop-down box and select the activity from which you want to obtain the data.
+2. Select the **Activity** dropdown box and select the activity from which you want to obtain the data.
 To view additional data elements common to all runbooks, select **Show Common Published Data**.

-3. Click the published data element that you want to use, and then click **OK**.
+3. Select the published data element that you want to use, and select **OK**.

-For a list of the data elements published by each activity, see the **Published Data** tables in the activity topic.
+For a list of data elements published by each activity, see the **Published Data** tables in the activity section.
 For information about the common published data items, see [Common Published Data](/previous-versions/system-center/system-center-2012-R2/hh403821(v=sc.12)#CommonPublishedData).

 ## Activities